rdalla/proj_esp32_energy_consumption/README.md

 # ESP32 ENERGY CONSUMPTION MODULE

-- It is based on ESP-IDF FreeRTOS with CJSON and Azure IoT
+- It is based on ESP-IDF FreeRTOS MQTT client that it responsable to measure the value of current sensor (SCT 03) and send the data for a MQTT Local Broker (BeagleBone Black).